 Professors.
-Henri J. Barkey, PHD (University of Pennsylvania); Marie-Helene Chabut, PHD (University of California San Diego); Constance A. Cook, PHD (University of California Berkeley); Kiri Lee, PHD (Harvard University); Mary A. Nicholas, PHD (University of Pennsylvania); Norrin M. Ripsman, PHD (University of Pennsylvania)
+Henri J. Barkey, PhD (University of Pennsylvania); Marie-Helene Chabut, PhD (University of California, San Diego); Constance A. Cook, PhD (University of California, Berkeley); Kiri Lee, PhD (Harvard University); Mary A. Nicholas, PhD (University of Pennsylvania); Norrin M. Ripsman, PhD (University of Pennsylvania)

-Lecturers.
-Jessica Racines Brandt, MA (Lehigh University); Eunice Cortez, PHD (Temple University)
+Lecturer.
+Jessica Racines Brandt, MA (Lehigh University)

 Professors Of Practice.
 Eunice Cortez, PhD (Temple University); Limei Shan, MS (East China Normal University); Kyoko Taniguchi, PhD (Emory University)